VH1 (UK & Ireland): History

 VH1 UK launched on 30 September 1994 as a complementary network to the youth-orientated MTV.
-It originally took the same focus at launch as the main American network of a focus on mainly adult contemporary artists for an audience between 21-44, with a broad playlist involving music videos from the 70s to the present day along with weekly countdowns, a format maintained until around 2008.
+It originally took the same focus at launch as the main American network of a focus on mainly adult contemporary artists for an audience between 21 and 44, with a broad playlist involving music videos from the 70s to the present day along with weekly countdowns, a format maintained until around 2008.

-Between 1994 and 2002 Paul King (UK) and Pip Dann (NZ), familiar faces from MTV Europe 1989-1994, were the channel's main videojockeys.
+Between 1994 and 2002 Paul King (UK) and Pip Dann (NZ), familiar faces from MTV Europe 1989–1994, were the channel's main videojockeys.
 Paul King hosted VH1's Album Chart Show (also broadcast on VH1 Europe in 2002) and Pip Dann had her own special shows.

 Besides the American network's features and programming (including programme marathons such as Pop-Up Video), a unique feature of the network was Ten of the Best, in which an artist's video is played, then the artist's personal top ten list being played with explanations from the artists for their choices.
 The same concept was also carried by VH2, but with their alternative artists.

-On 24 November until 26 December 2017, VH1 was renamed temporarily as VH1 Christmas.
+From 24 November until 26 December 2017, VH1 was renamed temporarily as VH1 Christmas.